Nikolai Siemens group - "Infectious Diseases"

 This research is performed with a number of international and national collaborators, including: Anna Norrby-Teglund (Karolinska Institutet, Stockholm, Sweden), Lakshmi Rajagopal (Seattle Children's Research Institute, Seattle, WA, USA), Bernd Kreikemeyer (University of Rostock, Rostock, Germany).

-This research is performed in close collaboration with Michael Lalk´s group (Institute of Biochemistry; Greifswald), international collaborators: Bård R. Kittang, Oddvar Oppegaard, Steinar Skrede (Haukeland University Hospital, Bergen, Norway), Anna Norrby-Teglund (Karolinska Institutet, Stockholm, Sweden), and national collaborators, including Sylvio Redanz (University Medicine Münster) and partners within the SPP 2389 priority program.
+This research is performed in close collaboration with Michael Lalk´s group (Institute of Biochemistry; Greifswald) and international collaborators: Bård R. Kittang, Oddvar Oppegaard, Steinar Skrede (Haukeland University Hospital, Bergen, Norway), Anna Norrby-Teglund (Karolinska Institutet, Stockholm, Sweden).

 Key collaborators